-Our No BS Education Guide provides impartial advice on crypto, how to start investing and trading, and what to look for in a trustworthy exchange platform – as well as the key qualities to look for in a cryptocurrency.
+Our Education Guide provides impartial advice on crypto, how to start investing and trading, and what to look for in a trustworthy exchange platform – as well as the key qualities to look for in a cryptocurrency.

 We don’t pretend to have all the answers.
 As with any other form of investment, the more independent research you do, the better the edge you’ll have in the market.
-But for those starting their journey into the world of crypto – and even for seasoned travellers – Coinfloor’s No BS Education provides the perfect introduction to the risks and rewards of Bitcoin and a refreshing antidote to the subsidised shitcoin* BS packaged as “education”.
+But for those starting their journey into the world of crypto – and even for seasoned travellers – Coinfloor’s Education Guide provides the perfect introduction to the risks and rewards of Bitcoin and a refreshing antidote to the shitcoin* shilling presented as “education”.

 What is money and how do we find the best money?

 Money was invented to deal with the limitations of trade via barter.
 The easier it is for people to trade, the more prosperous, productive and beneficial it is for everyone.
 Good money such as gold facilitated trade and growth in the world economy by allowing people to trade at a distance and at a time and place convenient to the traders.
 Modern civilisation would simply not have been possible without money.

 Over the centuries there have been many forms of money, ranging from shells all the way through to gold and, more recently, mobile payment apps.
 However you choose to pay, whether it’s via cash, card or electronic transfer, the money most people use is created and distributed digitally by banks on behalf of governments.
 This money is known as “fiat” money, which has many strengths over earlier forms of money, but it comes with one major weakness – fiat loses value over time due to inflation.